Piermuz7/GEnealogical_Data_COMmunication/README.md

    HPI06
    HPI07
    ```
+Notice that the order of a set of ancestors or descendants it is not important.
-For GEDCOM definition, an individual is an ancestor and a descendant of itself.
+Moreover, for GEDCOM definition, an individual is an ancestor and a descendant of itself.
-HPI03, so Harry Potter is an ancestor and a descendant of himself.
+In Potter Family tree, the individual with CODE @HPI03@, so Harry Potter is an ancestor and a descendant of himself.
+Harry Potter's ancestors are James Potter (HPI02) and Lily Evans Potter (HPI01) and Harry Potter (HPI03)
+while his descendants are: James Sirius Potter (HPI05), Albus Severus Potter (HPI06), Lily Luna Potter (HPI07) and Harry Potter (HPI03).

 <!-- ROADMAP -->
 ## Roadmap